Nika Turbina: Death

-She died on 11 May 2002 in Moscow, Russia at the age of 27 after she fell from her 5th floor window.
-Nika Turbina was buried at Vagankovo Cemetery in Moscow.
+After years of alcohol abuse she died on 11 May 2002 in Moscow, Russia at the age of 27 after she fell from her 5th-floor window.
+Turbina was buried at Vagankovo Cemetery in Moscow.

 Legacy

 Turbina was the subject of the movie Nika, a biographical film by director Vasilisa Kuzmina starring Elizaveta Yankovskaya which had its world premiere at the 2022 South by Southwest festival.